Hierarchical Reinforcement Learning for Automatic Disease Diagnosis: Introduction

-In this paper, we classify diseases into several groups and build a dialogue system with a hierarchy of two levels for automatic disease diagnosis using HRL methods.
-The high level policy consists of a model named master and the low level policy consists of several workers and a disease classifier.
-The master is responsible for triggering a model in the low level.
-Each worker is responsible for inquiring symptoms related to a certain group of disease while disease classifier is responsible for making the final diagnosis based on information collected by workers.
-The proposed framework imitates a group of doctors from different departments to diagnose a patient together.
+In this paper, we propose to build a dialogue system with a hierarchy of two levels for automatic disease diagnosis using HRL methods.
+The high-level policy consists of a model named master and the low-level policy consists of several workers and a disease classifier.
+The master is responsible for triggering a model at a low level.
+Each worker is responsible for inquiring about symptoms related to a certain group of diseases while the disease classifier is responsible for making the final diagnosis based on information collected by workers.
+The proposed framework imitates a group of doctors from different departments diagnosing a patient together.
 Among them, each worker acts like a doctor from a specific department, while the master acts like a committee that appoints doctors to interact with this patient.
-When information collected from workers are sufficient, the master would activate a separate disease classifier to make the diagnosis.
+When the information collected from workers is sufficient, the master would activate a separate disease classifier to make the diagnosis.
 Models in the two levels are trained jointly for better disease diagnosis.
-We build a large real-world dataset and a synthetic dataset for the evaluation of our model.
-Experimental results demonstrate that the performance of our hierarchical framework outperforms other state-of-the-art approaches on both datasets.
+We test our model in three large real-world datasets and a synthetic dataset.
+Experimental results demonstrate that the performance of our hierarchical framework outperforms other state-of-the-art approaches.